zekunyan/TTGSnackbar/README.md

 `actionTextNumberOfLines: Int` defines the number of lines of action button title.
 Default is 1.

 ### Action callback
-`actionBlock: TTGActionBlock?` will be called when user click the action button.
+`actionBlock: TTGActionBlock?` will be called when user clicks the action button.
 ```
 // TTGActionBlock definition.
 public typealias TTGActionBlock = (snackbar: TTGSnackbar) -> Void